sg0703/08_Gates-Portfolio-New/README.md

 3. Utilized Bootstrap so that the page would have consistent styling and be responsive to different screen sizes
 4. Utilized jQuery to dynamically display content
 5. Used Google Docs to generate a PDF resume
-6. Used GitHub to track changes to repository (used original from first submission)
+6. Used GitHub to track changes to repository

 ## Link to deployed project